Suleymanyldrm/suleymanyldrm/README.md

 ### Hi there 👋

-My name is Süleyman YILDIRIM, I am a software developer.
+My name is Süleyman YILDIRIM, I am a Computer Engineer.

 ### 📫 How to reach me